Johnson90512/Awesome-Security-Resources/README.md

 Name | Description
 ---- | ----
+[Android Security](https://github.com/ashishb/android-security-awesome#readme) | A collection of android security related resources.
+[Application Security](https://github.com/paragonie/awesome-appsec#readme) | A curated list of resources for learning about application security.
+[CTF](https://github.com/apsdehal/awesome-ctf#readme) | A curated list of CTF frameworks, libraries, resources and softwares.
+[Cybersecurity Blue Team](https://github.com/fabacab/awesome-cybersecurity-blueteam#readme) | A curated collection of awesome resources, tools, and other shiny things for cybersecurity blue teams.
+[DevSecOps](https://github.com/TaptuIT/awesome-devsecops#readme) | Curating the best DevSecOps resources and tooling.
+[Embedded and IoT Security](https://github.com/fkie-cad/awesome-embedded-and-iot-security#readme) | A curated list of awesome embedded and IoT security resources.
+[Fuzzing](https://github.com/cpuu/awesome-fuzzing#readme) | A curated list of awesome Fuzzing(or Fuzz Testing) for software security.
+[GDPR](https://github.com/bakke92/awesome-gdpr#readme) | Protection of natural persons with regard to the processing of personal data and on the free movement of such data.
+[Hacking - carpedm20](https://github.com/carpedm20/awesome-hacking#readme) | A curated list of awesome Hacking tutorials, tools and resources.
-[Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) | A collection of various awesome lists for hackers, pentesters and security researchers.
+[Hacking - Hack with Github](https://github.com/Hack-with-Github/Awesome-Hacking) | A collection of various awesome lists for hackers, pentesters and security researchers.
-[Awesome Hacking](https://github.com/vitalysim/Awesome-Hacking-Resources) | A collection of hacking / penetration testing resources.
+[Hacking - vitalysim](https://github.com/vitalysim/Awesome-Hacking-Resources) | A collection of hacking / penetration testing resources to make you better!
-[Awesome ICS Security](https://github.com/hslatman/awesome-industrial-control-system-security) | A curated list of resources related to Industrial Control System (ICS) security.
+[Honeypots](https://github.com/paralax/awesome-honeypots#readme) | An awesome list of honeypot resources [Industrial Control Systems Security](https://github.com/hslatman/awesome-industrial-control-system-security) | A curated list of resources related to Industrial Control System (ICS) security.
+[Incident Response](https://github.com/meirwah/awesome-incident-response#readme) | A curated list of tools for incident response.
-[Awesome Incident Response](https://github.com/meirwah/awesome-incident-response) | A curated list of tools and resources for security incident response, aimed to help security analysts and DFIR teams.
+[Lockpicking](https://github.com/fabacab/awesome-lockpicking#readme) | A curated list of awesome guides, tools, and other resources related to the security and compromise of locks, safes, and keys.
+[Malware Analysis](https://github.com/rshipp/awesome-malware-analysis#readme) | A collention of awesome malware analysis tools
-[Awesome Pentest](https://github.com/enaqx/awesome-pentest) | A collection of awesome penetration testing resources, tools, and other shiny things.
+[Pentest](https://github.com/enaqx/awesome-pentest) | A collection of awesome penetration testing resources, tools, and other shiny things.
+[Pcap Tools](https://github.com/caesar0301/awesome-pcaptools) | A collection of tools developed by other researchers in the Computer Science area to process network traces.
+All the right reserved for the original authors.
-[Awesome Reversing](https://github.com/tylerha97/awesome-reversing) | A curated list of awesome reversing resources.
+[Reversing](https://github.com/tylerha97/awesome-reversing) | A curated list of awesome reversing resources.
-[Awesome Security](https://github.com/sbilly/awesome-security) | A collection of awesome software, libraries, documents, books, resources and cools stuffs about security.
+[Security](https://github.com/sbilly/awesome-security#readme) | A collection of awesome software, libraries, documents, books, resources and cools stuffs about security.
+[Vehicle Security and Car Hacking](https://github.com/jaredthecoder/awesome-vehicle-security#readme) | A curated list of resources for learning about vehicle security and car hacking.
+[Web Security](https://github.com/qazbnm456/awesome-web-security#readme) | A curated list of Web Security materials and resources.
-[Awesome Windows Exploitation](https://libraries.io/github/enddo/awesome-windows-exploitation) | A curated list of awesome Windows Exploitation resources, and shiny things.
+[Windows Exploitation](https://libraries.io/github/enddo/awesome-windows-exploitation) | A curated list of awesome Windows Exploitation resources, and shiny things.

 ### Walkthroughs